You are $75 away from free shipping

 Use a dark berry shade, like the L’Oréal Paris Colour Riche Ultra Matte Highly Pigmented Nude Lipstick in Berry Extreme, for this look.
 With a lip brush (a lip palette must), apply this shade to the center of your upper lip.
 Work your way to the outer edges of your top lip, following the contour of your mouth.
 Then, paint the color across your entire bottom lip.

-Once you’re finished with your matte lip color, use a brush to apply a highlighter shade, like the L’Oréal Paris Infallible Crushed Foils Metallic Lipstick in Bronze, over your pout to give it a metallic sheen.
+Once you’re done with your matte lip color, use a brush to apply a highlighter shade, like a metallic lipstick, to finish your pout with a shimmering sheen.

-Although the ombré trend started with hair, this gradation technique is now popular when it comes to lipstick too!
-Here’s how to get the look using your lip palette.
+Although the ombré trend started with hair, this gradation technique is now popular when it comes to lipstick, too.
+Here’s how to get the look using multiple shades from your lip palette.

-Using a lip liner, like the L’Oréal Paris Colour Riche Matte Lip Liner, that is slightly darker than your natural lip color, outline your lips to help add dimension and give the appearance of a fuller-looking pout.
+Grab a lip liner, like the L’Oréal Paris Age Perfect Makeup Anti-Feathering Lip Liner - Smooth Application, that is slightly darker than your natural lip color, outline your lips to help add dimension and give the appearance of a fuller-looking pout.
+Focus the color on the outer corners to create depth, which you’ll deepen later on.
 Using lip liner can also help prevent your lipstick from feathering into the lines surrounding your mouth.

 You’ll need two lip colors to get this look, one lighter and one darker.
 Select your shades from your customized palette, then move right along to the next step.